rfbaylon/Philosophy-Notes/Genres/Analytic/Ethics/Normative Ethics/Realism/Virtue Ethics.md

 ## A2 Virtue Ethics

 ### VE is Agent Based, not Action Based
 Morality ought to tell me what actions I ought to do, not what kind of person I ought to be.
-Thus, it doesnt seem like VE can really be considered moral theory in the same way that [[Utilitarianism]] or following [[Categorical Imperative]] can be
+Thus, it doesnt seem like VE can really be considered moral theory in the same way that [[Utilitarianism]] or following [[Deontology]] can be
 	A2: [[Hursthouse]]: What actions one ought to do is of the concern of Virtue Ethicists, just one level deeper.
 While VE focuses on what kind of person one ought to become, the crucial part of that becoming is doing the actions that the kind of person one ought to be does. ([[On Virtue Ethics]], 27)
 	A2: [[Hursthouse]]: This same critique could be made of Act [[Utilitarianism]] or [[Kant]]ian Ethics (EG "An action is right iff it is in accordance with a correct moral rule or principle.")